 Join Us for a Series of Cybersecurity Workshops

-- Chief information officers and their IT and cybersecurity staff from HBCUs and TCUs are encouraged to attend.
+- Chief information officers and IT directors, along with IT and cybersecurity staff from TCUs are encouraged to attend.

-- The workshops are free to attend but registration is required.
-Registration information is coming soon!
+- The workshop is free to attend but registration is required.

 - Requests can be made for reimbursement of reasonable travel expenses.

-Thank you for joining us on May 12 for a conversation between Lawrence Williams, program director of the Minority Serving-Cyberinfrastructure Consortium, and Internet2 Director of Industry Engagement Ben Fineman.
+- May 12, 2022: I2 Tech Talk with Lawrence Williams: Thank you for joining us for a conversation between Lawrence Williams, program director of the Minority Serving-Cyberinfrastructure Consortium, and Internet2 Director of Industry Engagement Ben Fineman.
 If you missed it, watch the recording on YouTube.

 –Watch the video and download the slides.